hmrc/eu-subsidy-compliance-frontend/encyrpted_email.md

 ## PII concerns?
 Do we need GDRP?

 There are issues with the zone we are keeping the data in (it is in the frontend), and also it is not encrypted.
 Gerald Benischke recommends we move it to the backend and encrypt it.
+Though with the auto recovery mechanism we have added do not need to keep it as long and can ask the user to potentially re-verify.
+This is a user journey question.

 ## question for CDS - if we get a response from CDS - is it verified? can we raise this with CDS please

 We could raise it, but as their endpoint is not forcefully tied to verification and relies on the consumers to verify before updating, it becomes an issue of faith.
 Did Sub09 verify its value where CDS got its value from?
 Is this good enough for us?

-### CDS email payload
+### CDS update email payload

 ```json
 {